 The contents of the INF of the I-block are mapped onto the R-APDU without change and returned to the Application Layer of the terminal.
 The transportation of APDU messages with T=1 is mapped to the information of an I-block according to the four different cases described below.
-Each case is described in detail in the following clauses.
+Each case is described in detail in clauses 7.3.2.1 to 7.3.2.4.